 5. De Vere: A Season of Celebration

 De Vere Hotels, formerly De Vere Venues is a collection of country estate hotels and modern executive centers across the United Kingdom.
-During the holiday season, De Vere Hotels used CampaignDrive to activate and distribute printed material in promotion of Christmas and New Years celebrations.
+During the holiday season, De Vere Hotels used CampaignDrive by Pica9 to activate and distribute printed marketing collateral in promotion of Christmas and New Years celebrations.

 From location to location, distributed brands can use print to reinforce the brand's mission and values.
 To accomplish this, the parent brand must work right alongside their local affiliates.
 What does the local affiliate need from headquarters in order to be successful with deploying that new campaign?
 What are consumers really looking for in the brand's print marketing?
 Corporate marketing teams can tap into the needs and desires of the customer and boost their local affiliates with tools that make print ads (and all their marketing) top-notch.

 Many of the most successful distributed organizations have invested in brand management solutions like ours to make print marketing design and distribution a breeze.
-Here's how to get started:
+We recommend requesting a CampaignDrive demo to get started.